codewith-Ansh/my-JS-Preparation/README.md

 - three.html – Dynamically created and styled elements using createElement and appendChild
 - four.html – Learned the concepts to edit and remove elements in DOM

+**07_Projects/**
+- 01_ColorSwitcher – Color switcher with clickable boxes using DOM and Event basics

 ## Notes

 - This is just my personal learning space.